 - Bait and Switch has a bit character named S'bek, a Gorn who is the skipper of an independent freighter.
 The author mentions in the author's notes on DeviantArt that the name is a play on Sobek, an ancient Egyptian river god depicted with the head of a crocodile.

 - In Jeconais' Harry Potter fanfic Happily Ever After, a knowledge of psychology will let the reader suspect the main plot twist well ahead of its reveal in-story.
 No reputable or competent psychologist would give a diagnosis of Antisocial Personality Disorder for a six-year-old child.
 The diagnostic criteria specifically requires that the patient be at least 18 years of age to be diagnosed, as several of the possible symptoms are not atypical behavior for small children and are only alarming if they persist unchanged through adolescence and into adulthood.
 Of course, Gabrielle's psychologist is actually the Big Bad and misleading her parents for his own Svengali-esque agenda, which is exactly why he did it.
+In addition, the Quibbler building's elevator uses Catalan numbers.

 - In Between Minds, Adlivun Electric is the laboratory located in Greenland that discovered the Borealis ship from Half-Life and Portal.
 Just so happens, Adlivun is analogous to purgatory in Inuit mythology.